Indiana Pacers: 2014–2017: George's injury and final seasons

-2017–2020: The Oladipo & Sabonis era
+2017–2021: The Oladipo and Sabonis era

 On June 30, 2017, Paul George was traded to the Oklahoma City Thunder for Victor Oladipo and Domantas Sabonis.
-The Pacers received heavy criticism for this trade, but it would eventually prove to be the best season of Oladipo's career, with him showing an increase in points, steals, assists, rebounds, free throw percentage, field goal percentage, as well as three-point percentage, which resulted to winning the NBA Most Improved Player Award.
+The Pacers received heavy criticism for this trade, but it would eventually prove to be the best season of Oladipo's career, with him showing an increase in points, steals, assists, rebounds, free throw percentage, field goal percentage, and three-point percentage, which resulted to winning the NBA Most Improved Player Award.
 Sabonis also showed an increase in points, rebounds, and assists while leading the Pacers in rebounding during the 2017–18 season.
 Oladipo would be selected as a 2018 NBA All-Star reserve, while Sabonis was selected to represent Team World in the Rising Stars Challenge.
 Oladipo ended the season leading the NBA in steals per game.
 The team welcomed back former Pacer Darren Collison as well as newcomers Bojan Bogdanović and Cory Joseph.
 The Pacers ended the season with a 48–34 record, which earned them the fifth seed in the Eastern Conference.
-Their record was a six-game improvement from last season with Paul George.
+Their record was a six–game improvement from last season with Paul George.
 The Pacers faced the Cleveland Cavaliers in the first round of the 2018 NBA playoffs for the second year in a row.
 After taking a 2–1 series lead, the Pacers fell to the Cavaliers in seven games.

-The 2018-2019 season welcomed new players Tyreke Evans, Wesley Matthews, and Doug McDermott.
+The 2018–19 season welcomed new players Tyreke Evans, Wesley Matthews, and Doug McDermott.
 Oladipo would be selected as an All-Star reserve again for the 2019 game.
 However, while playing against the Toronto Raptors on January 23, 2019, he left the game with a ruptured quad tendon, and he was ruled out for the rest of the season.
 Regardless, the Pacers again finished the season going 48–34 and secured a playoff spot for the fourth consecutive time on March 22, but were swept in the first round of the 2019 playoffs by the Boston Celtics.